kubeflow/website/content/docs/started/kubeflow-overview.md

 producing the results you need.

-For the sake of simplicity, the following diagram shows the workflow stages in sequence, with just one arrow at the end pointing back into the flow as an indication of the iterative nature of the process:
+For the sake of simplicity, the following diagram shows the workflow stages in sequence, with one arrow at the end pointing back into the flow as an indication of the iterative nature of the process:

 <img src="/docs/images/kubeflow-overview-workflow-diagram-1.svg"